Shrimp Deviled Eggs

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Shrimp Deviled Eggs are a great choice for any phase of the original South Beach Diet, or any other low-carb eating plan.
-South Beach would recommend light mayo but other plans will prefer full-fat, so take your choice on that!
+Shrimp Deviled Eggs are a great choice for low-carb or Keto diets, or for any phase of the original South Beach Diet.
+South Beach would recommend light mayo but low-carb diet plans will prefer full-fat mayo, so take your choice on that!

 Find More Recipes Like This One: